animatlabs/workflow-forge/docs/performance/performance.md

 ## Overview

-WorkflowForge is designed for **high-performance workflow orchestration**.
-Its architecture prioritizes:
+The engine optimizes for **low-latency in-process orchestration**:

-- **Microsecond-scale execution** — CPU-bound operations complete in 11–80μs median
+- **Microseconds on the hot path**: simple ops median about 11–80μs in the harness.
-- **Minimal memory footprint** — 3.33KB baseline, constant regardless of iteration count
+- **Small baseline**: ~3.33KB, flat from 10 through 500 iterations in the minimal workflow test.
-- **Near-linear concurrent scaling** — 8.0x speedup with 8 workflows, 15.9x with 16
+- **Concurrency**: about 8.0x with 8 workflows and 15.9x with 16 in the same suite.
-- **Zero serialization overhead** — Dictionary-based data flow, no reflection per operation
+- **Property bag data flow**: no per-step serialization or reflection on that path.
-- **No background threads** — Synchronous execution model with explicit parallelism
+- **No host-owned worker pool**: parallelism is explicit (`ForEachWorkflowOperation`, your schedulers).

-These design choices yield **13–511x faster execution** and **6–575x less memory allocation** compared to Workflow Core and Elsa Workflows across 12 real-world scenarios on .NET 10.0, .NET 8.0, and .NET Framework 4.8.
-Benchmarks are factual measurements from BenchmarkDotNet on representative hardware.
+On .NET 10, 8, and .NET Framework 4.8 the comparative harness reports **13–511x faster wall times** and **6–575x lower allocations** than Workflow Core and Elsa for the scripted scenarios we mirrored.
+Ratios are tied to those scripts and hardware, not every app.

 {% if site.url %}
 <div class="perf-stats">